libbyshoop/csinparallel/modules/Patternlets/source/MessagePassing/Barrier_Tags.rst

 We can also use reduction for obtaining the parallel execution time of a program.
 In this example, each process individually records how long it took to finish.
 Each of these local times is then reduced to a single time using the max operator.
-This allows us to find the largest of the input times to totalTime.
+This allows us to find the largest local time from all processes.

 .. image:: MPIImages/ReduceTiming.png
-	:width: 600
+	:width: 700

 .. literalinclude:: ../patternlets/MPI/18.reduce+Timing/reduce+timing.c
     :language: c